hydpy-dev/hydpy/hydpy/docs/framework.rst

 The most basic features are explained in some detail in subsection :ref:`core`.
-Subsection :ref:`cythons` deals mainly with programming details related to computational efficiency, and should be of importance for framework developers (and eventually some model developers) only.
+Subsection :ref:`cythons` deals mainly with programming details related to computational efficiency and should be of importance for framework developers (and eventually some model developers) only.
-Subsection :ref:`cythons` covers some additional features, which are not required when using :ref:`HydPy` in general, but can be helpful for programming new models or for writing new workflow scripts.
+Subsection :ref:`cythons` covers some additional features, which are not required when using :ref:`HydPy` in general but can be helpful for programming new models or for writing new workflow scripts.

 The mentioned subsections are related to different `subpackages` of :ref:`HydPy`.
 But users do not need to know exactly what kind of feature is implemented where and why.
-All features that are intendet to be actually applied by users, are directly accessible via imports from the :ref:`HydPy` package itself.
-It is no good programming practise, but in small scripts perfectly ok to make a "wildcard import" to load all relevant features:
+All features that are intended to be actually applied by users are directly accessible via imports from the :ref:`HydPy` package itself.
+It is no good programming practice, but in small scripts perfectly ok to make a "wildcard import" to load all relevant features: